 The construction of concrete and masonry walls is particularly hazardous because of the immense loads these walls must bear.
 Struck by accidents occur during this type of construction when:

-If you or a loved one has been injured in an accident caused by defective tools or equipment, contact a Philadelphia Workers’ Compensation lawyer at the Law Offices of Gross & Kenny, LLP, to discuss your legal options.
+If you or a loved one has been injured in an accident caused by defective tools or equipment, contact a Philadelphia Workers’ Compensation lawyer of Gross & Kenny, LLP, to discuss your legal options.
 Schedule a free consultation by completing our online form or calling our Center City offices at 267-589-0090.